flatland-association/flatland-book/getting-started/env/custom_observations.md

 Simple (but useless) observation
 --------------------------------

-In this first example we implement all the functions necessary for the observation builder to be valid and work with Flatland.
+In this first example we implement all the methods necessary for an observation builder to be valid and work with Flatland.
+This observation builder will simply return a vector of size 5 filled with the ID of the agent.
+This is a toy example and wouldn't help an actual agent to learn anything.

-Custom observation builder objects need to derive from the `flatland.core.env_observation_builder.ObservationBuilder` base class and must implement two methods, `reset(self)` and `get(self, handle)`.
+Custom observation builders need to derive from the [`flatland.core.env_observation_builder.ObservationBuilder`](https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/core/env_observation_builder.py#L18) base class and must implement at least two methods, `reset(self)` and `get(self, handle)`.

 Below is a simple example that returns observation vectors of size 5 featuring only the ID (handle) of the agent whose observation vector is being computed: